Do Something

 For literally everything happening around our semiquincentennial, check out Visit Philly’s comprehensive list: A Once-In-A-Lifetime-Year: Philly’s Signature 2026 Events.

-Celebrating the semiquincentennial June 4 through June 11
+Celebrating the semiquincentennial July 2 through July 9

-Photo by M. Edlow for Visit Philadelphia
+Christ Church, photo by P. Meyer for Visit Philadelphia

 Selected works by artists Justin Jain and Amy Cousins, and artifacts from the archives now exhibited in This Is (Not) a Celebration

 CELEBRATE BICENTENNIAL QUEER DEFIANCE.
 William Way LGBT Community Center presents This Is (Not) a Celebration: Queer Resistance 1976/2026, a new exhibit reframing the Bicentennial as a flashpoint for GBTQ+ activism, protest, and cultural resistance in Philadelphia and featuring the work of three local artists.
-On view at Huddle Fridays and Saturdays from noon to 6pm June 11 through July 3.
+On view at Huddle Fridays and Saturdays from noon to 6pm through July 3.
 Don’t miss the opening reception June 11 from 6 to 9pm.
 Free.
 338 Brown Street

 SEE A NEW EXHIBIT FROM LOCAL ARTISTS CELEBRATING THE SEMIQUINCENTENNIAL.
-InLiquid presents Future/Past/Present, a new multimedia exhibition on view from May 29 through July 11 Featuring works by seven Philadelphia-area artists reflecting on how we evolved as a nation and what we may become.
+InLiquid presents Future/Past/Present, a new multimedia exhibition on view through July 11 Featuring works by seven Philadelphia-area artists reflecting on how we evolved as a nation and what we may become.
 Gallery hours are Wednesday through Saturday from noon to 6pm.
 Free.
 1400 N. American Street

 Roberto Lugo